vphantom/pyritephp-example/README.md

 # PyritePHP

-PHP/Bootstrap boilerplate framework to kick-start web application development
+PHP/Bootstrap framework to kick-start multilingual web application development

 Simple event-driven framework for creating PHP 5 applications backed by a PDO database and with a Twitter Bootstrap user interface.